 As time passes, so do the negative impacts of bankruptcy.
 To better your situation, it is good to take proactive steps to improve your credit as soon as possible.
 I typically recommend my clients open at least one secured credit card.
 With secured credit cards, you open the account with $200 – $500 of your own money and the balance you accumulate by spending on the card is secured by your initial cash deposit (collateral).

-The spending limits are low on these cards so it’s hard to get in to trouble with overspending.
+The spending limits are low on these cards so it’s hard to get into trouble with overspending.
 These accounts, when paid on time every month, will accumulate good credit history and will help boost your score rapidly.
-You can always contact our attorneys for specific advice about how you can restore your credit after filing bankruptcy.
+You can always contact our attorneys for specific advice about how you can restore your credit after filing for bankruptcy.

 Bankruptcy law firms such as The Law Offices of Emil Fleysher, P.A., will help you rebuild your credit after bankruptcy.
 We will provide you with tips from the most experienced attorneys who handle and understand the legal and practical aspects of debt and law.

 You are probably familiar with the phrase; actions speak louder than words.
 The same holds for when you want to achieve a good credit score.
 You need to show that you are capable of timely payments and handling small loans to start.
 When you want to attain an even higher credit score in the shortest amount of time, you need to consider the following advice from our experienced bankruptcy lawyers.

 After filing for bankruptcy, you want to note your credit since that number will serve as your baseline when checking progress.
 Once a month, you want to monitor your credit.